What type of retirement community is O’Connor Woods?

 What health insurance is required to be a member of O’Connor Woods?

 You must be enrolled in Medicare Parts A and B or have equivalent coverage that meets the O’Connor Woods requirements for hospitals, physicians, medications and other acute care health services.
 A Medicare supplemental policy is also encouraged.
-Your sales counselor can discuss your individual situation with you.
+Your residential living advisor can discuss your individual situation with you.

 Do I have a choice of Entrance Fee or Rental Fee options?